4GeeksAcademy/blog/blog/4geeks-academy-refund-policy.us.md

 ---

+This is the Refund Policy for 4Geeks Academy, all of these policies are applied in all of our bootcamps around the world and in all of our programs, [Full Stack Developer](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) and [Machine Learning and Data Science](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

 # 4Geeks Academy Refund Policy Framework

 > 🚨 Important Information: These policies are intended to work as a framework and does not reflect every detail included within the appropriate Enrollment agreement, and the laws of each country where we render our programs.
-These policies are being displayed in order to show you a closer look to what you will find in deeper detail when you become a student of 4Geeks Academy.
+These policies are being displayed in order to show you a closer look to what you will find in deeper detail when you become a student of [4Geeks Academy](https://4geeksacademy.com/).

 Should a student’s enrollment be terminated or canceled for any reason, all refunds will be made according to the following refund schedule: